Colt OHWS: History

 SOCOM found the Colt OHWS to be too bulky, not as durable as expected and the accessories to be too meticulous to use and fit, leading to a loss in the competition for SOCOM's contract to the Heckler & Koch Mark 23.
+The pistol was dropped after the first phase.
+H&K subsequently went on as the only manufacturer to go on with the second and third phases.